Campagnolo Retrospective ca. 1950 - 1990

 Nothing else at the time came close to its precision and reliability.

-Above: the Nuovo Record was a racing derailleur.
+Nuovo Record was a racing derailleur.
+Until the advent

-Until the advent of the Campag Rally in 1974, tourists often
+of the Campag Rally in 1974, tourists who wanted the precision

-Above: the successor to Nuovo Record was the Super Record,
+Above: the successor to Nuovo Record was Super Record,

 introduced in 1974, final year of production 1987.